lucapug/github_actions_CI_CD/README.md

 Dataset source: [Deep Learning A-Z - ANN dataset | Kaggle](https://www.kaggle.com/datasets/filippoo/deep-learning-az-ann)

 It's a binary classification problem over tabular data.
-The solution proposed as a starting point for the CI/CD experiments, is a Random Forest Classifier model, with target metric F1 score.
+The solution proposed as a starting point for the CI/CD experiments, is a Random Forest Classifier model, with F1 score as performance metric.